 Upon receipt of the completed consent form, AANDC or the BCANDS will forward a copy of the client's AANDC PWD application and any related documentation directly to Health Assistance Branch (HAB) within 12 business days.

 HAB will complete a review of the AANDC PWD documentation to determine if the information is sufficient to proceed with PWD designation adjudication.

 If HAB is unable to make a decision based on the information received, the applicant will be required to submit a completed PWD Designation Application (HR2883) form.

 Ministry Designated Persons with Disabilities Moving On-Reserve: June 24, 2010June 24, 2010

-Individuals who are moving on-reserve and who have received the PWD designation from the ministry may request that their PWD designation information be released to Aboriginal Affairs and Northern Development Canada (AANDC) and the First Nations Social Development Society (FNSDS), for the purposes of a file review to confirm their eligibility for the AANDC PWD designation.
+Individuals who are moving on-reserve and who have received the PWD designation from the ministry may request that their PWD designation information be released to Aboriginal Affairs and Northern Development Canada (AANDC) and the British Columbia Aboriginal Network on Disability Society (BCANDS), for the purposes of a file review to confirm their eligibility for the AANDC PWD designation.

 Prior to the release of the ministry's PWD documentation, the client must complete and sign a consent form, (SA-320) which is available through their Band Social Development Worker (BSDW).
 The consent form must be sent by the BSDW directly to Health Assistance Branch (HAB), as HAB is responsible for releasing the requested documentation.